This brief tutorial shows students and new users how to protect user privacy by turning off recent files in Quick access in Windows 10.

 First, log on to your Windows 10 machine and open File Explorer.
 File Explorer is accessed from the folder icon next to the start button on the bottom taskbar.

 When File Explorer opens, click the View tab, then Options, as shown in the image below.

 - Show recently used files in Quick access

 - Show frequently used folders in Quick access

 While there, also click the Clear button to delete the File Explorer history of existing listings.

 On the same dialog box, change where File Explorer opens.
-Instead of opening to Quick access, change File Explorer to open to This PC, as shown in the highlighted image below.
+Instead of opening it to Quick access, change File Explorer to open it to This PC, as shown in the highlighted image below.

 Doing this will prevent Windows 10 computers from showing your frequently or recently used files and folders, which may become a privacy issue.

-To re-enable, go back to the Folder Options panel, click the Restore Defaults button, and click OK.
+To re-enable, return to the Folder Options panel, click the Restore Defaults button, and click OK.